IMMANUEL5015/Bucket-List-App/README.md

 * It allows a logged in regular user to retrieve their own data.
 * It allows a logged in administrator to update the data of any specific user.
 * It allows a logged in regular user to update their own data.
+* It allows a logged in administrator to delete the account of any specific user.
+* It allows a logged in regular user to delete their own account.

 ### Roles
 * It ensures that users have roles.